JNMaree/Primordial/README.md

 # Rethinking progression to first principles

-A Minecraft mod for redefining vanilla progression to be more realistic.
+A Minecraft mod for rewriting vanilla progression to be more realistic.

+- Removes Wooden & Stone Tools
+- Flint >> Copper >> Iron >> Diamond >> Netherite
+-